How web developers can upgrade legacy IVRs into conversational bots?

 What development platforms were these speech-enabled IVRs built on?

-Traditionally IVR applications were developed on platforms provided by telephony switch vendors like Avaya, Nortel, Genesys, Aspect, etc. This changed in the early and mid-2000s when the big telephony vendors worked collaboratively as part of the W3C consortium to develop VoiceXML, an open vendor agnostic language for speech-enabled IVR applications.
-VoiceXML enabled developers to build interactive voice dialogs, provided a standard to interact with a speech recognizer (using a protocol called MRCP) and a method to define speech grammars (called SRGS).
+Traditionally IVR applications were developed on proprietary platforms provided by telephony switch vendors like Avaya, Nortel, Genesys, Aspect, etc. This changed in the early and mid-2000s when the big telephony vendors worked collaboratively as part of the W3C consortium to develop VoiceXML, an open vendor agnostic language for speech-enabled IVR applications.
+VoiceXML enabled developers to build interactive voice dialogs and provided a standard to interact with a speech recognizer (protocol called MRCP) and a method to define speech grammars (called SRGS).
 The architecture and supporting jargon/terminology around VoiceXML borrowed heavily from the web world.
 The VoiceXML platform was referred to as a “Voice browser” that could “render VoiceXML pages” just like how a web browser could render HTML pages.
 Companies also built visual IDEs to help IVR developers design and develop interactive call flows and speech grammars.
 Some also automated the generation of the VoiceXML pages.
-Most enterprises built the application logic using a higher-level programming language like Java and ran it on an application server (like Apache Tomcat) which in turn sent VoiceXML pages to the VoiceXML platform over standard HTTP.
-The application server was also responsible for making web-services requests to enterprise database resources that were required for the IVR interaction - whether it was backend billing/payment systems or troubleshooting services (e.g. in Cable companies).
+They built the application logic using a programming language like Java and ran it on an application server (like Apache Tomcat) which in turn sent VoiceXML pages to the VoiceXML platform over standard HTTP.
+The application server was also responsible for making web-services requests to enterprise database resources that were required for the IVR interaction - whether it was billing/payment systems or troubleshooting services (e.g. in Cable companies).

 Why modernize now?
 While VoiceXML worked in the past, it is a niche and outdated language.
 The last release of VoiceXML 2.1 was back in 2007 - which is more than a decade back.
 VoiceXML was developed at a time when JSP (Java Server Pages) were widely used.
 This was before the new dynamic web applications were built - so pre-JSON, AJAX and RESTful APIs.